Africana Studies Courses

 Individual research on a specific aspect of the history of Africa, culminating in a research paper based on primary sources.
 Students will be introduced to a variety of methodologies and source materials.
 May be repeated for credit with consent of instructor

-Afs 690 Advanced Seminar in African/Afro-American Research: Problems and Issues (3)
+Afs 690 Seminar in African Diasporic Research: Migration and Citizenship (3)

 Afs 694 Independent Study and Research in Afro-American Studies (3-6)